blabla1337/skf-flask/markdown/code_examples/php/11-code_example--X-XSS-Protection_header--.md

     <?php

-//In order to set the X-XSS-Protection header you have to add the following code to the head of your application: header("X-XSS-Protection:1; mode=block");
+//In order to set the X-XSS-Protection header, you'll have to add the following code to the head of your application: header("X-XSS-Protection:1; mode=block");

 ?>